Smart Fiberglass Solutions Contact Us Now

 Common Mistakes to Avoid

-• Using low-density fiberglass for high-movement areas
+• Using low-density fiberglass in high-movement areas

-• Insufficient coating thickness over fiberglass
+• Insufficient coating thickness over the fiberglass layer

-Tensile Strength & Elongation Testing
+Tensile Strength and Elongation Testing

 Alkali Resistance Evaluation

-Dimensional Stability & Heat Resistance
+Dimensional Stability and Heat Resistance

 Failure Scenarios vs Correct Fiberglass Selection

-Case 1: Roof Waterproofing Cracks After Two Years
+Roof Waterproofing Cracks After Two Years

-Wrong choice: Low-density fiberglass mesh with insufficient elongation
+Wrong choice: Low-density fiberglass mesh with insufficient elongation.

-Result: Thermal expansion caused membrane cracking along structural joints
+Result: Thermal expansion caused membrane cracking along structural joints.

-Correct solution: Polyester fiberglass mat with higher elongation and fatigue resistance
+Correct solution: Polyester fiberglass mat with higher elongation and fatigue resistance.

-Case 2: Wall Waterproofing Delamination
+Wall Waterproofing Delamination

-Wrong choice: Untreated fiberglass mesh embedded in cementitious coating
+Wrong choice: Untreated fiberglass mesh embedded in cementitious coating.

-Correct solution: Alkali-resistant fiberglass mesh designed for cement-based systems
+Correct solution: Alkali-resistant fiberglass mesh designed for cement-based systems.

-Case 3: Basement Leakage Under Hydrostatic Pressure
+Basement Leakage Under Hydrostatic Pressure

-Wrong choice: Chopped strand mat used over large areas
+Wrong choice: Chopped strand mat used over large areas.

-Result: Insufficient tensile strength caused localized rupture
+Result: Insufficient tensile strength caused localized rupture.

-Practical Procurement & Selection Checklist (Engineer-Oriented)
+Practical Procurement Checklist for Fiberglass Waterproofing

 Key Specifications to Confirm

-• Areal weight (GSM) appropriate for application
+• Areal weight or GSM

 • Tensile strength in both directions